 - For Maryland residents, mail application, required documents, and payment or fee waiver application to:

 Dallas, TX 75266

-b.
-A biometrics notice for an appointment to get your fingerprints taken (within a few months)
+- A notice for a Biometrics appointment to get your fingerprints taken (usually within one month or more)

-c.
-An appointment notice for an interview with USCIS (within a few months more)
+- An appointment notice for an interview with USCIS (usually within several months after your Biometrics appointment)